Chapter5 Loops

 ## [4,] NA 0.5684018 1.056248 NA

-The final tool we will consider in the area of loops, is the so-called ‘WHILE loop’.
-A While loop is similar to a for loop but instead of simply looping through different values of a specified vector (i in 1:10) it will continue to loop whilst a certain condition holds and will only stop when this condition is no longer satisfied.
+The final type of loop we will consider is the so-called ‘WHILE loop’.
+A While loop is similar to a for loop but instead of looping through different values of a specified vector (i in 1:10) it will continue to loop whilst a certain condition holds and will only stop when this condition is no longer satisfied.
 For example:

 i <- 1